Psalm 11:5b “But the wicked and the one who loves violence, His [God’s] soul hates.”

 –or here He is speaking of Satan and his hoard of demons.

-The certainty is that, in God’s character there are no contradictions: He hates sin and will punish it, yet found a way (an extremely expensive one) to redeem sinners within this context.
+The certainty is that, in God’s character there are no contradictions: He hates sin and will punish it yet found an extremely excruciating and expensive one way to redeem sinners within this context.

 Psalm 11:6 “Upon the wicked He will rain coals; Fire and brimstone and a burning wind shall be the portion of their cup.”

-[As part of your plan to eliminate evil, you, Lord God, in your justice will punish rebellious evil doers–those who refuse your gracious forgiveness and instead love violence, those who hate what is good, those who refuse to believe you and accept Truth.
+[As part of your plan to eliminate evil, you, Lord God, will in your justice justly punish rebellious evil doers–those who refuse your gracious forgiveness and instead love violence, those who hate what is good, those who refuse to believe you and accept Truth.